Gwill/cxwangyi.github.com/_posts/2014-06-19-documentation.md

----
-layout: post
-title: "Documentation"
-description: "Instructions on how to install and customize the HMFAYSAL Notepad Theme."
+# Instructions on how to install and customize the HMFAYSAL Notepad Theme."
-category: theme
-tags: [how-to]
-imagefeature: cover10.jpg
----

 General notes and suggestions for customizing **HMFAYSAL Notepad Theme**.